1969 Florida Gators football team: Vanderbilt

-Auburn; Georgia
+Auburn, Georgia

 A Southeastern Conference (SEC) loss to the Auburn Tigers and a tie with the rival Georgia Bulldogs cost the Gators a share of their elusive first SEC football championship.

 Kentucky

-In a 31–6 victory over the Kentucky Wildcats 31–6.
-Alvarez had 10 catches for 105 receiving yards.
+In a 31–6 victory over the Kentucky Wildcats, Alvarez had 10 catches for 105 receiving yards.

-Miami
+Miami (FL)

-Florida beat the Miami Hurricanes 35–16 as Carlos Alvarez had a then-record 237 receiving yards on 15 receptions.
+Florida beat the Miami Hurricanes, 35–16, as Carlos Alvarez had a then-record 237 receiving yards on 15 receptions.

-Postseason

-Tennessee
+Tennessee—Gator Bowl

 In a strange twist, the Gators were invited to play coach Doug Dickey's SEC champion Tennessee Volunteers in the December 1969 Gator Bowl.
 In a game dominated by a Gators defense led by linebacker Mike Kelley (the game's MVP), defensive back Steve Tannen and defensive end Jack Youngblood, the Gators upset the Volunteers 14–13 to cap their 9–1–1 season—the Gators' best ever single-season record to that time.
 After the Gator Bowl, Ray Graves resigned as the head coach of the Gators football team, but continued as the athletic director of the Florida Gators sports program until 1979.

 During the 1960s, Graves compiled an overall record of 70–31–4 (.686) during the decade, making Graves the winningest coach in the history of the Gators football program until that time.